chadparker/NewsGoose/README.md

 self.day = calendar.startOfDay(for: movieRepresentation.date)
 ```

+## Browsing

+Implementing browsing with Core Data worked fairly well.
+I used a `NSFetchedResultsController` (FRC), which makes dealing with sections and data changes very easy.
+Loading all posts at once was too slow, so I limit to the most recent 3000 posts, which is plenty fast while changing the post points threshold value.
+A future improvement would load more posts after scrolling to the bottom of the list.

+A segmented control lets the user select the points threshold of the posts that are visible.
+The default is 300+, but can be changed to All, 100+, 300+, or 500+.
+When the value is changed, we create a new NSPredicate, give it to the FRC, tell the FRC to `performFetch()`, and tell the TableView to `reloadData()`.

 ## ToDo

 - [ ] Load new posts from official HN api on app launch